lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------
-v1.1.0 - 2016-10-23 12.17
+v1.1.0 - 2017-01-01 14.21
-- added functionality to move pattern rows with modifier+up/down.
+- added functionality to move pattern rows in patternview with modifier+up/down.
-- paginating rows is now changed to shift+up/down.
+- changed pagination of pattern rows to shift+up/down.
-- added variable stepsize when adding and removing track items in trackview.
-Set with modifier+numeric.
+- added variable stepsize when adding or removing track items in trackview.
+Set with modifier+1-9.
+- save path folder changed from Palestone Software to lundstroem, need to move old projects to new dir.

 v1.0.0 - 2016-10-14 15.34
 - file ending changed to .snibb, change ending on old project files to be able to load them.